ParvinEyvazov/spicaengine-asset-guide/Docs/integrate_manual.md

 ## Terminology

 ```
-<UNIQUE_NAME>   |It should be unique name for spica server in your computer.
+<UNIQUE_NAME>   |It should be a unique name for the spica server on your computer.
 You can name whatever you want.
 ```

 ```